Marketing without the use of emotions is like peanut butter without jelly.

 4. Create a community

-Using emotional marketing to create a movement or community around your brand is one of the best ways to sell.
+Using emotion to create a movement or community around your brand is one of the best ways to sell.
 The feeling of acceptance arouses unique psychological triggers that can also help you create more brand loyalty.

 Apple is one brand that can be said to be the masters of creating community.
 Have you seen anyone who owns an Apple product talk bad about the company?